 Pie charts

-A pie chart is a circular graph (hence the name ‘pie’) that’s used to show or compare different segments — or ‘slices’ — of data.
+A pie chart is a type of chart (hence the name ‘pie’) that’s used to show or compare different segments — or ‘slices’ — of data.
 Each slice represents a proportion that relates to the whole.
 When added up, each slice should equal the total.

 Pie charts are best used for showcasing part-to-whole relationships.
 In other words, if you have different parts or percentages of a whole, using a pie chart is likely the way to go.
 Just make sure the total sum equals 100%, or the chart won’t make a lot of sense or convey the message you want it to.
 Essentially, any type of content or data that can be broken down into comparative categories is suitable to use.
 Revenue, demographics, market shares, survey results — these are just a few examples of the type of content to use in a pie chart.
 However, you don’t want to display more than six categories of data or the pie chart can be difficult to read and compare the relative size of slices.